bright/new-www/content/blog/polish-organizations-that-support-women-in-tech.md

 [Cyber Women Community](https://cyberwomen.eu)

 The community for juniors and more experienced female software developers who are passionate about cybersecurity.
-Cyber Women Community organizes workshops and other meetups giving a platform to exchange knowledge.
+Cyber Women Community organizes workshops and other meetups offering a platform to exchange knowledge.
 The community also organizes the “Rising Star in Cybersecurity” Contest which promotes women in the industry.

 [Geek Girls Carrot](https://gocarrots.org)